BuildOnViction/docs/docs/whitepaper.md

 verifiers in DV is the key factor of reducing risks coming from paired masternodes trying to commit malicious blocks.
-Furthermore, comparing to some current public blockchains in the market, by utilizing the DV technique, **Tomochain** brings significant improvements in the block time by only requiring two signatures per block.
+Furthermore, comparing to some current public blockchains in the market, by utilizing the DV technique, **TomoChain** brings significant improvements in the block time by only requiring two signatures per block.
 For the purpose of showing our enhancement over existing PoS-based blockchains, we analyze the differences between DV and the Single Validation mechanism in some